bgeijtenbeek/Powershell-scripts/WIN - IME Clear Cache/README.txt

 - Restarts the IntuneManagementExtension service.

 There are 2 switches that can be used in conjunction with this script:
--Log : Writes a transcript of the process to C:\Temp\ScriptLogs\CompanyPortal-ClearCache-<datestamp>.log -Silent : This will disable a windows popup that usually shows when the script is finished.
+-Log : Writes a transcript of the process to C:\Temp\ScriptLogs\IME-ClearCache-<datestamp>.log -Silent : This will disable a windows popup that usually shows when the script is finished.
 Ideal for remote usage.

 Examples:
-.\cpClearCache.ps1
+.\imeClearCache.ps1
-.\cpClearCache.ps1 -Log -Silent
+.\imeClearCache.ps1 -Log -Silent